spiral123/GM_challenge/README.md

     - Start on layout: EditText and Search Button
     - Work on EditText clear clicking
     - Work on handling button click and initiate intent
+    - Create track row layout
+    - Create track adapter and hook into layout
+    - Link adapter into MainActivity
+    - invoke Viewmodel Intents at the right places